s-macke/concepts-of-programming-languages/docs/exercises/Exercisea.md

 * Add coordinates and zoom level as parameters to your function.
 * Don't return the string, but use Go to call a JavaScript functions to create the image object inside the Go function.

+## Exercise 9.3 - Concurrency

+* Try to run two or more goroutines in parallel.
+Does it work?